SaraV92/personal-website/README.md

 ## Technologies Used

-The languages that I've used for this website were HTML5 and CSS3 along with the Bootstrap framework.
+The languages that I've used for this website were HTML5, CSS3, jQuery along with the Bootstrap framework.

 [Website link](https://sarav92.github.io/personal-website/)